squidfunk/mkdocs-material/docs/reference/code-blocks.md

 ### Adding keyboard keys

-When [Keys][19] is enabled, keyboard keys can be inserted with a simple syntax.
+When [Keys][19] is enabled, keyboard keys can be rendered with a simple syntax.
 Consult the [Python Markdown Extensions][16] documentation to learn about all available short key codes.